aoloe/scribus-project/notification-palette/notification-palette.md

 - a button launching a dialog
 - a decay time, after which they are hidden
 - an importance (making sure that important messages are shown on top of less important ones

+The palette would be implemented as a plugin.